kairosdb/metrics4j/README.md

 Takes the same parameters as SimpleTimerMetric

 #### TimestampCounter
-This collector records a count of timestamps during a configurable amount of time.
+This collector records a count of timestamps during a configurable bucket of time.
-The initial use of this collector was to count events going in and out of an event system.
-The idea is to count all events that occur in a bucket of time and report them using a timestamp within that bucket.
+The initial use of this collector was to count events going in and out of an event system where each event had a timestamp set when it went in.
+The idea is to count all event timestamps that occur in a bucket of time and report the count using a reporting timestamp within that bucket.

-The default configuration can handle the same timestamp (rounded to the minute) being reported for just short of 2 weeks (13 ish days) before potentially overwriting the same timestamp when reporting data.
+The default configuration can handle the same timestamp (truncated to the minute) being reported for just short of 2 weeks (13 ish days) before potentially overwriting the same reported timestamp when reporting the count.

-Basically a timestamp (rounded to the minute) can be counted and reported for about 2 weeks each time it reports it will use a slightly different timestamp so as to not overwrite previous counts
+Basically a timestamp (truncated to the minute) can be counted and reported for about 2 weeks each time it reports the count for a bucket it will use a slightly different timestamp so as to not overwrite previous counts.

 For a detail description of how this works see: https://github.com/kairosdb/metrics4j/wiki/TimestampCounter

+* _increment-frequency:_ (20000) How often in milliseconds to increment the reporting timestamp.
+Default 20sec.
+* _bucket-size:_ (60000) Size of timestamp counting bucket.
+Default 1 min.

 ### Formatters
 A formatter can change the name to your liking ie. underscore vs period